-There are mainly 3 time parameters to consider while configuring your monitors:
+There are 3 main time parameters to consider while configuring your monitors:

-Frequency is the frequency in which your monitor will be run.
+The Run Frequency describes intervals at which your monitor will be run.
 It can be defined either with wording shortcuts (@daily, @hourly) or a cron expression.
-If you are not familiar with it, you will find more info here.
+More information on scheduling may be foundhere.

-Time window is the time interval that will be analyzed every time the monitor is run.
-Unless your tables are frequently loaded entirely, setting a time window is recommended to optimize your resources.
-Sifflet will scan only the new data ingested during the time window that has been set up.
+Time Window is the time interval that will be analyzed every time the monitor is run.
+Sifflet will scan only new data ingested during a set time window.
+Unless your tables are frequently loaded entirely, setting a time window is recommended in order to optimize your resources.

-For instance, let's say you want to monitor a table that is updated daily.
-Setting a time window on this table will require:
+Let's say you want to monitor a table that is updated daily.
+Setting a Time Window on that table will require:

 - The historical time window range that you want to consider for the monitors scan (one day, one month, one week, for example)

-Time window and offset can also be generally configured at dataset level.
-When doing so, every monitor created on this asset will, by default, have those parameters.
-For doing so, you need to select an asset in the
+Time Window and Offset can also be generally configured at a dataset level.
+When doing so, every Monitor created on that asset will, by default, have those parameters.
+To do so, you need to select an asset in the

 Catalog and go to

 Overview.
-If Sifflet detects at least one temporal field, then you will have the possibility to configure a time window and an offset.
+If Sifflet detects at least one temporal field (i.e. date), you will have a possibility to configure a Time Window and an Offset.